micc83/Twitter-API-1.1-Client-for-Wordpress/README.md

 ## Changelog

-* Fixed a bug of transients not handling correctly unicode characters, pointed out by [Justin](http://wwww.jukah.com) on http://codeb.it/come-accedere-alle-nuove-api-1-1-di-twitter-con-wordpress/#comment-294
+* Fixed a bug of transients not handling correctly unicode characters, pointed out by [Justin Hebb](http://wwww.jukah.com) on http://codeb.it/come-accedere-alle-nuove-api-1-1-di-twitter-con-wordpress/#comment-294

 ## Notes